Sreelatha3/firebase_data_pipeline/README.md

        * steps : Nested array that consists of step order and instructions

    * Interactions: Event logs (views, likes, ratings).
+       * recipe_id : Unique Id that refers to the recipe_id of the recipes collection
+       * cook_attempt : Count of the number of times users tried to cook the recipe (with recipe_id)
+       * avg_rating : average rating of the recipe given by users
+       * likes : Number of users that liked the recipe (wuth recipe_id)
+       * views : Number of users that viewed the recipe

 ##### Normalized Output (CSV Schema):
   1. recipes.csv: Contains recipe metadata (Title, Cuisine, Difficulty, Prep Time).
      *  Primary Key: recipe_id